-Templafy’s Head of Product, Oskar Konstantyner, has worked in our product team for over seven years, developing our solution and its metadata capabilities.
+Templafy’s Director of Product Management, Oskar Konstantyner, has been developing our solution and its metadata capabilities for over eight years.
 As one of the most qualified Templafyers to explore the subject, we asked him to guide us through the most commonly asked metadata questions.

 How would you describe metadata in documents?

 Metadata isn’t just about the findability of data on web pages or social media for search engine optimization (SEO) purposes.
 Regarding documents, Metadata is everything you don’t see in the document.
 It’s the structure around what the document is and what it’s about.

 There are many different types of metadata.
 The most common forms of metadata include structural metadata, administrative metadata, and descriptive metadata.
 They can cover a range of things, such as: